puppetlabs/puppet-docs/source/puppet/5.4/services_agent_windows.markdown

 #### Configuring the run interval

 The Puppet agent service defaults to doing a configuration run every 30 minutes.
-If you don't need an aggressive schedule of configuration runs, a longer run interval lets your Puppet master server(s) handle many more agent nodes.
+If you don't need an aggressive schedule of configuration runs, a longer run interval lets your Puppet master servers handle many more agent nodes.

 You can configure this with [the `runinterval` setting][runinterval] in [puppet.conf][]: